bobdong01/Machine_Learning/README.md

-This follows Stanford CS229 Lecture Notes and implements the algorithms covered in class
+This follows Stanford CS229 Lecture Notes and implements the algorithms covered in the course.